jaysylvester/citizen/README.md

       return 'Naughty naughty...';
     }

 ### dashes(string)

 Convert strings into SEO-friendly versions that you can use in your URLs.

     var seoTitle = app.dashes("Won't You Read My Article?"); // 'Wont-You-Read-My-Article'

 ### size(object)

 Returns the number of objects contained within an object literal.
 Uses `hasOwnProperty()` to return a valid count.
+If the provided object isn't an object literal, size() throws an error.

     var cars = {
           first: 'Volkswagen',